 ANNUAL BARNSTORMER'S TOUR

-7th Annual Barnstormer's Tour and Plein Air Paint-Out will take place on Saturday, June 14th, 2014.
+The 8th Annual Barnstormer's Tour and Plein Air Paint-Out will take place on Saturday, June 14th, 2014.

-Frederick County Landmarks Foundation presented the 7th Annual Barnstormer's Tour and Plein Air Paint-Out on Saturday, June 8, 2013.
-The weather cooperated!
+Frederick County Landmarks Foundation will present the 8th Annual Barnstormer's Tour and Plein Air Paint-Out on Saturday, June 14, 2014.

 This popular annual self-guided tour calls attention to these beautiful old structures and their importance to our agricultural heritage.
 The tour provides a rare opportunity to gain access to some of our most scenic and private farm properties.
-The 2013 tour featured barns at seven farms in the Urbana, Monrovia, and Ijamsville area, south of Frederick, Md.
+The 2014 tour will feature eight farms and a historic grist mill in the beautiful Middletown Valley, between Middletown and Jefferson, Md.

-Tickets were sold in advance at the Frederick Visitor's Center.
-Thanks to the staff there for all their help!
-Tickets were also available at Schifferstadt Architectural Museum on Rosemont Ave.
+Ticket/guidebooks are sold in advance at the Frederick Visitor's Center, 800-999-3613, starting about three weeks before the tour date.
+Tickets are also available at Schifferstadt Architectural Museum on Rosemont Ave.
 Please call in advance.
 301-668-6088

-More than thirty paintings were sold during the event.
-A portion of the proceeds from art sales benefits the projects of Frederick County Landmarks Foundation.
+All the art created will be offered for sale during the evening event.
+A portion of the proceeds from art sales will benefit the projects of Frederick County Landmarks Foundation.

 Barnstormers Tour featured in MPT "Outdoors Maryland" documentary!

 Maryland Public Television featured several barns and interviews from our 2011 Barnstormers Tour.
 Below is the program cover for March 2012.
 Barn owner Skip Lewis of Woodsboro, Md. watches while Deborah Lovelace Richardson paints his barn.
 The new "Historic Barns Of Maryland" documentary produced by Jonathan Slade premiered to a large audience on February 29, 2012 and will repeat on the MPT channel at various times in the future.
 Check your MPT show schedule for current times.
-The most recent showing was May 18, 2013.
+The most recent showings were March 21 and 22, 2014.

 back to top